giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 vendors, and application providers, all striving to provide a quality end-to-end solution to the user.
-This implies that, while the traditional cloud has been implemented for the most part using vertically optimized and closed architectures, the edge will necessarily need to be based around a complete ecosystem of careful designed open standards to enable horizontal interoperability across all the involved parties.
+This implies that, while the traditional cloud has been implemented for the most part using vertically optimized and closed architectures, the edge will necessarily need to rely on a complete ecosystem of carefully designed open standards to enable horizontal interoperability across all the involved parties.
 This document envisions ALTO playing a role as part of the ecosystem of open standards that are necessary to deploy and operate the edge cloud.

 As an example, consider a user of an XR application who arrives at his/her home by car.
 The application runs by leveraging compute capabilities from both the car and the public 5G edge cloud.
 As the user parks the